Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 If you've got a great babysitter, you want them to know how much you value them.
 Such babysitters are often in high demand, and you want to be at the top of their list if they receive multiple requests from different families on the same night.

 Is it cheaper to get a nanny or to put your child into daycare?
 Find the answer here! - Is Daycare Cheaper than a Nanny?
 (Full Price Breakdown)

 On rare occasions, things might happen that are outside of the control of both you and the babysitter.

 Or perhaps a mouse or a bat gets into your house and the babysitter manages to either contain it or remove it from your house entirely.
-That's likely to be quite a calamity to work through, particularly with young kids to watch at the same time!
+That's likely to be quite a calamity to work through, particularly with young children to watch at the same time!